 Bank Runs and Investment Decisions Revisited

-We examine how the possibility of a bank run affects the deposit contract offered and the investment decisions made by a competitive bank.
-Cooper and Ross (1998) have shown that when the probability of a run is small, the bank will offer a contract that admits a bank-run equilibrium.
-We show that, in this case, the bank will chose to hold an amount of liquid reserves exactly equal to what withdrawal demand will be if a run does not occur.
-In other words, precautionary or "excess" liquidity will not be held.
-This result allows us to determine how the possibility of a bank run affects the level of illiquid investment chosen by a bank.
-We show that when the cost of liquidating investment early is high, the level of investment is decreasing in the probability of a run.
-However, when liquidation costs are moderate, the level of investment is actually increasing in the probability of a run.
+We examine how the possibility of a bank run affects the investment decisions made by a competitive bank.
+Cooper and Ross (1998, Bank runs: liquidity costs and investment distortions.
+Journal of Monetary Economics 41, 27–38) have shown that when the probability of a run is small, the bank will offer a contract that admits a bank-run equilibrium.
+We show that, in this case, the bank will chose to hold an amount of liquid reserves exactly equal to what withdrawal demand will be if a run does not occur; precautionary or ‘‘excess’’ liquidity will not be held.
+This result allows us to show that when the cost of liquidating investment early is high, an increase in the probability of a run will lead the bank to invest less.
+However, when liquidation costs are moderate, the level of investment is increasing in the probability of a run.